ran-isenberg/aws-lambda-handler-cookbook/README.md

 This project provides a working, open source based, AWS Lambda handler skeleton Python code including DEPLOYMENT code with CDK and a pipeline.

 The project deploys an API GW with an AWS Lambda integration under the path GET /api/service/.

 The AWS Lambda handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.

-This project can serve as a template for new Serverless services - CDK deployment code, pipeline and handler are covered.

 ## CDK Deployment